 tlalolin (TR34v)

-This is a multicolored painting of the compound glyph for the verb, tlalolini in the preterit tense ("the earth quaked" or shook).
+This is a multicolored painting of the compound glyph for the noun, tlalolin ("earthquake").
 It shows the red, green, blue, and yellow quincunx sign for movement (olin).
 Below that is a horizontal rectangle with two layers, one black and one terracotta-colored.
-Both layers have lots of dots, which may represent seeds that have been planted.
+Both layers have lots of dots, which may represent seeds that have been planted in the earth (tlalli).

 Stephanie Wood